drvigneshwari/SG_AIMLPros-MOST/README.md

 <i><p> For a more detailed project introduction: https://github.com/risper25/MOST- (@risper bevalyn)</p></i>

-# Project Participants:
+# Project Participants

-Following are the slack handles of the members (total count: 7)
+Following are the Slack handles of the members (total count: 7)

 | Name| Slack Name| Github
 |--- | ---| --- |